watermarkhu/watermarkhu.github.io/_posts/cv.markdown

 `2020`
 **Unitary Fund**, _non-profit microgrant program_,
-_To further develop Qsurface, a simulator package for surface codes.
+_To further develop qsurface, a simulator package for surface codes.
 The grant will improve visualization methods and facilitate the collaboration of an open, modular platform for surface code simulations._

 `2012`
 **Singapore International Mathematics Challenge**, _NUS_